Prepare for Any Job Assessment TestPractice Now

 Different Types of Numerical Test

-Broadly speaking numerical tests fall into one of two categories: tests of speed and tests of power.
+Broadly speaking numerical tests fall into one of two categories:

 Both aim to put candidates under pressure to see how well they perform but the way in which they do so is different.